syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Overview.md

 layout: post
 title: Overview of Syncfusion SfNumericTextBox control for Xamarin.iOS
 description: This explains about the overview and customization features available in SfNumericTextBox control in Xamarin.iOS platform.
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: SfNumericTextBox
 documentation: ug
 ---

 # Overview of SfNumericTextBox

-The Essential Xamarin.iOS SfNumericTextBox is an advanced version of the Entry control that restricts input to numeric values.
+The Essential® Xamarin.iOS SfNumericTextBox is an advanced version of the Entry control that restricts input to numeric values.

 Also provides a gesture friendly UI culture and can be configured to display different formats like currency format, scientific format etc.